eposide/recipes/README.md

            of the recipes.
 - recipebook : provides api methods to upload and search for recipes

+### core
+The core component is used by both the server and the recipebook services.

 ### server
 The server component and provides a database that will host all the recipes that are uploaded.
 Because it uses a embedded version of H2 it exposes the database via a TCP port providing a way for the